Gamma-butyrobetaine dioxygenase

 Gamma-butyrobetaine dioxygenase (also known as BBOX, GBBH or γ-butyrobetaine hydroxylase) is an enzyme that in humans is encoded by the BBOX1 gene.
 Gamma-butyrobetaine dioxygenase catalyses the formation of L-carnitine from gamma-butyrobetaine, the last step in the L-carnitine biosynthesis pathway.
 Carnitine is essential for the transport of activated fatty acids across the mitochondrial membrane during mitochondrial beta oxidation.
-In humans, gamma-butyrobetaine dioxygenase can be found in kidney (high), liver (moderate), and brain (very low).
-BBOX1 has recently been identified as a potential cancer gene on the basis of a large-scale microarray data analysis.
+In humans, gamma-butyrobetaine dioxygenase can be found in the kidney (high), liver (moderate), and brain (very low).
+BBOX1 has recently been identified as a potential cancer gene based on a large-scale microarray data analysis.

 Reaction

 Gamma-butyrobetaine dioxygenase belongs to the 2-oxoglutarate (2OG)-dependent dioxygenase superfamily.
 It catalyses the following reaction: